iamjarvo/pplz/README.md

 ## Development

-Start a REPL (in a terminal: `lein repl`, or from Emacs: open a clj/cljs file in the project, then do `M-x cider-jack-in`.
-Make sure CIDER is up to date).
+Open a terminal and type `lein repl` to start a Clojure REPL (interactive prompt).

-In the REPL do
+In the REPL, type

 ```clojure
 (run)